couchbase/kv_engine/docs/EnvironmentVariables.md

 May be set to let `engine_testapp` use colors in its output.

-## `CB_MINIMIZE_LOGGER_SLEEPTIME`

-If set the logger will only sleep 1 sec before dumping internal buffers to the logfile

 ## `CB_MAXIMIZE_LOGGER_CYCLE_SIZE`

 If set the logger will use 1GB file sizes